How care minutes are reshaping the future of Aged Care

 Key topics we’ll explore include:

-As funding models evolve and care minute obligations tighten, providers must develop strategic approaches to ensure compliance, manage workforce challenges, and optimise service delivery.
-Hear from a panel of industry leaders as they discuss how their organisations have been navigating these changes so far, steps taken to manage compliance, and share their strategies for navigating these challenges moving forward.
+As funding models evolve and care minute obligations become stricter, providers must develop strategic approaches to ensure compliance, manage workforce challenges, and optimise service delivery.
+You’ll also hear from a panel of industry leaders as they discuss how their organisations have navigated these changes so far, the steps they’ve taken to ensure compliance, and their strategies for addressing these challenges moving forward.

 Your hosts